-The Executive Committee is responsible to nominate the Executive Director and the Treasurer, and to refer these nominations to the Board of Directors for action.
+The Executive Committee is responsible to nominate the Executive Director and to refer this nomination to the Board of Directors for action.

-Likewise, the Executive Committee is responsible for nominating the replacement for a vacant position in the office of Vice President.
+Likewise, the Executive Committee is responsible for nominating the replacement for a vacant position in the office of Vice President or in the office of Treasurer.